Deniz Ertaş: Club career

 Ertaş is a youth product of Kuşadası Küçükadaspor, Altınordu, Bursaspor and Konyaspor.
 On 2 November 2022, he signed his first professional contract with Konyaspor for 3 years.
 He made his senior and professional debut with Konyaspor in a 3–0 Turkish Cup win over Erbaaspor on 2 November 2023.
 On 5 December 2023, he again extended his contract with the club until 2027.
 In January 2024, he started making league appearances in the Süper Lig with the senior team.

 International career

 Born in Izmir, Turkey, Ertaş is of Moldovan descent through his mother, and holds dual Turkish-Moldovan citizenship.
-In April 2021, he was first called up to the Türkiye U16s for a preparatory camp.
-He was part of the Türkiye U19 squad for the 2024 UEFA European Under-19 Championship.
-In October 2024, he was called up to the Türkiye U20s for Under 20 Elite League matches.
+In April 2021, he was first called up to the Turkey U16s for a preparatory camp.
+He was part of the Turkey U19 squad for the 2024 UEFA European Under-19 Championship.
+In October 2024, he was called up to the Turkey U20s for Under 20 Elite League matches.